dennisdoomen/CSharpGuidelines/_includes/0001_Introduction.md

 This document attempts to provide guidelines (or coding standards if you like) for coding in C# 5.0, 6.0 or 7.0 that are both useful and pragmatic.
 Of course, if you create such a document you should practice what you preach.
 So rest assured, these guidelines are representative to what we at [Aviva Solutions](http://www.avivasolutions.nl) do in our day-to-day work.
 Notice that not all guidelines have a clear rationale.
 Some of them are simply choices we made at Aviva Solutions.
 In the end, it doesn't matter what choice you made, as long as you make one and apply it consistently.

-Visual Studio's [Static Code Analysis](http://msdn.microsoft.com/en-us/library/dd264939.aspx) (which is also known as FxCop) and [StyleCop](http://stylecop.codeplex.com/) can already automatically enforce a lot of coding and design rules by analyzing the compiled assemblies.
-You can configure it to do that at compile time or as part of a continuous or daily build.
-The companion site [www.csharpcodingguidelines.com](http://www.csharpcodingguidelines.com) provides a list of code analysis rules depending on the type of code base you're dealing with.
-This document just provides an additional set of rules and recommendations that should help you achieve a more maintainable code base.

 ## 1.2.
 Why would you use this document?

 Although some might see coding guidelines as undesired overhead or something that limits creativity, this approach has already proven its value for many years.
 This is because not every developer: